esinkarahan/tensor_regression_granger-causality/README.md

 # tensor_regression_granger-causality
-Tensor regression for whole brain connectivity
+Tensor regression for whole brain connectivity with penalization on tensor components.

 This code solves the problem: